-Employment reference checks are calls you make to at least two references (they may be personal or professional) where you ask about the candidate’s qualities, qualifications, and work habits.
-While most references provided by an applicant are biased in their favor, asking the right questions can help you uncover some red flags or confirm your hiring choice.
+An employment reference check refers to calls you make to at least two references (they may be personal or professional) where you ask about the candidate’s qualities, qualifications, and work habits.
+While most references that an applicant provides are biased in their favor, asking the right questions can help you uncover some red flags or confirm your hiring choice.

 This guide covers the types of reference checks, how to conduct them, and legal issues surrounding reference checks, including questions to avoid.